-An employee's deductions for medical and dental premiums, flexible spending accounts, deferred compensation, and they City's retirement plans are all taken on a pre-tax basis.
-This means that before federal, state, and Social Security taxes are calculated and deduced from an employee's pay, these deductions are used/taken to reduce gross pay and thereby reduce taxes.
+An employee's deductions for medical and dental premiums, flexible spending accounts, deferred compensation, and the City's retirement plans are all taken on a pre-tax basis.
+This means that before federal, state, and Social Security taxes are calculated and deduced from an employee's pay, these qualified deductions are taken resulting in reduced gross pay and tax calculations.

-Currently, 85% of the premium is paid by the City for individual coverage, and 75% of the premium is paid by the City for family coverage.
+Currently, 85% of the premium is paid by the City for individual coverage, and 75% of the premium is paid by the City for other tiers including family coverage.

 Domestic Partner benefits are available - same or opposite sex.

 Dental and Vision Insurance

 The City offers a voluntary dental and vision plans for employees through MetLife.
 MetLife has a wide network of professional providers.